 Ruth lives with her father and her mother.
-Her father is sometimes employed as a laborer and her mother is sometimes employed as a seller in the market.
-Ruth works at home making beds, running errands and cleaning.
+Her duties at home include washing clothes, making beds and running errands.
 There are 3 children in the family.
+Her father is sometimes employed and her mother is sometimes employed as a seller in the market.

 As part of Compassion's ministry, Ruth participates in church activities.
 She is also in high school where her performance is average.
-Singing, playing ball games and hide-and-seek are her favorite activities.
+Basketball, singing and playing ball games are her favorite activities.

 Ruth lives in the community of Zona Villa Avaroa, home to approximately 10,800 residents.
 Typical houses are constructed of cement floors, adobe walls and corrugated iron roofs.
 The primary ethnic group is Aymara and the most commonly spoken language is Spanish.